TheFakeLorLyons/Clean-Tic-Tac-Toe/readme.md

 - Multiplayer: Extend the game to support network play where players can play from different machines.

 - Multidimensionality: Level the game up by doing cubes or other geometric figures.

+- Themes (colors, fonts, styles)

+- Settings (is 0 from top or bottom, row first or col first?)

 ###### Thanks for checking out my application!